Vansh-Baghel/TypeScript/TypeScript-Notes.md

 ### Type alliases
 * We can't store the datatypes in custom name (like variable) by using **type** keyword in place of let, var.
 * With this we can use that name anywhere we want which looks clean.

+### Function types
+* We can also use **Function** in place of datatype for any variable or object.
+* Using Function limits us to just the name of function,we can also pass parameters with datatypes.
+* The syntax is to use () which will contain any random name for parameter with datatype and **arrow function** which will have value of the output ka datatype.
+* Using **void** as the output datatype states that function will not **return** any value

+### unknown type
+* If we are not sure and want to add any datatype in future, we can use **unknown** type and can check and then write proper datatype after knowing.